 It is advisable to narrow your search down to a minimum of three contractors.
 Look at their website, call and speak with a representative.
 This is an important step that will help you make an informed decision.
 Do not be hoodwinked by pretty pictures.
 Be wary of contractors who do not provide any information on their process and guidelines.
 Different contractors have different styles and it will show in their work.

-Once you decided on the right fit for your needs contact the company for a free estimate?
+Once you decided on the right fit for your needs, contact the company for a free estimate?
 Key word is free.
-I have heard that there are contractors that will charge a fee for there time to see your project.
+I have heard that there are contractors that will charge a fee for their time to see your project.
 To me that’s the cost of doing business.
 It should be free.

 Next is the proposal, it needs to be in depth and should give you installation information down to contract terms and conditions.
 Also payment terms need to be clear.
 Typically 25% down and 25% job start and 25% at the three quarter completion than remainder at completion.